 🇮🇹 DAY 2 & 3: LAKE COMO

-Lake Como is a lake in northern Italy, located at the base of the Alps and about 40km north of Milan.
+Lake Como is in northern Italy, located at the base of the Alps and about 40km north of Milan.
 The lake is shaped like an inverted Y, with two long branches that extend from the city of Como in the south to Colico in the northeast.

 It is renowned for its scenic beauty, making it a popular tourist destination, and it is also home to some of the world’s most luxurious villas.
 The lake has several small towns located along its shoreline, including Bellagio, Menaggio, and Varenna.